DikheetaNath/Snake_Game/README.md

 ## How to Play
 1. **Start the Game**:
     - Run the script.
+    - Name your pet snake.🐍

 2. **Controls**:
     - Use the arrow keys to control the direction of the snake.
         - Arrow Keys:
-            - Up: Move Up
+            - Up: Move Up⬆️
-            - Down: Move Down
+            - Down: Move Down⬇️
-            - Left: Move Left
+            - Left: Move Left⬅️
-            - Right: Move Right
+            - Right: Move Right➡️

 3. **Objective**:
-    - Navigate the snake to collect food.
+    - Navigate the snake to collect food.🍊
     - Avoid running into walls or the snake's own body.
-    - Try to achieve the highest score possible.
+    - Try to achieve the highest score 💯 possible.

 ## Contributing
 Contributions are welcome!
 If you have any improvements or new features to suggest, please follow these steps: